decoy31/ImpressionCards/README.md

 Unfortunately, I did not know AngularJS before starting this project Friday, May 31st, 2013.
-I took about 18 hours over that weekend to learn AngularJS through the [AngularJS Fundamentals](http://pluralsight.com/training/Courses/TableOfContents/angularjs-fundamentals) training course on [Pluralsight](http://pluralsight.com/) and Bootstrap from itself website.
+I took about 18 hours over that weekend to learn AngularJS through the [AngularJS Fundamentals](http://pluralsight.com/training/Courses/TableOfContents/angularjs-fundamentals) training course on [Pluralsight](http://pluralsight.com/) and Bootstrap from the project's website.
 As of noon on June 4th, 2013, the project is still a work in progress.
 All tolled, I have spent close to 40 hours on this project, a good chunk of my free time.
 But I figure, what I learned from this project, will definately help me anytime in the future.